svgdotjs/svg.js/README.md

 __`returns`: `node`__

 ### instance
-Similarly, the node carries a reference to the SVG.js `instance`:
+Similar, the node carries a reference to the SVG.js `instance`:

 ```javascript
 node.instance